dawsonc96/Tanzanian-Water-Well/README.md

 - There is an overwhelming high amount of waterpoints that need to be serviced.
 Using our model, we can predict which waterpoints need to be serviced relatively accurately, helping communities and the Tanzanian government work quicker to address waterpoints that need repair.
 - Older waterpoints are much more likely to be failing or in need of repair.
 Focusing your energies on those waterpoints could be beneficial.
-- Extraction Type and Waterpoint Type were also important metrics i

 ## Next Steps